1996 California Proposition 209: Proposition 16

-The legislation that later became Proposition 16 was first introduced as California Assembly Constitutional Amendment No. 5 (ACA 5).
-It was introduced by Assemblymembers Shirley Weber, Mike Gipson, and Miguel Santiago on January 18, 2019.
-ACA 5 is a proposed constitutional amendment that repeals the provisions enacted by Proposition 209.
+On January 18, 2019, Assemblymembers Shirley Weber, Mike Gipson, and Miguel Santiago introduced Assembly Constitutional Amendment No. 5 (ACA 5) ACA 5 was a proposed constitutional amendment that would have repealed the provisions enacted by Proposition 209.
 In June 2020, the California State Legislature passed ACA 5 with more than a two-thirds vote in each house, allowing the proposal to become a qualified ballot measure and later Proposition 16.
-Proposition 16 was rejected by voters in the November 2020 election, meaning that Prop 209 remains in the California Constitution.
+Proposition 16 was rejected by 57.23% of voters in the November 2020 election, meaning that Prop 209 remains in the California Constitution.